Test (2025 film): Filming

 The cricket sequences were shot at the M. A. Chidambaram Stadium in Chennai.

 Principal photography commenced on 12 April 2023, the same day as the film's announcement.
 The film was shot in two phases, taking place in both Chennai and Bengaluru.
 The locations were chosen in the pre-production phase and had further marked the positions of the camera using the StudioBinder software and also choreographed the movements of the actors.

 Since the film's story takes place in the test match, Sashikanth had planned to shoot the cricket sequences at the M. A. Chidambaram Stadium in Chennai, where the team had to wait nine months for approval from the Tamil Nadu Cricket Association.
 The team received approval to shoot those sequences ten days before the Indian Premier League owing to pitch changes.
 Since Sashikanth wanted the match to look authentic, he and Viraj Singh Gohil researched on what worked and what did not in cricket-based films and spoke with cameramen on how real cricket matches were shot.
 Gohil used broadcast cameras for filming those matches and learnt about specific camera positions on how cricket matches are being filmed.
 Sashikanth used live sounds for the portions that were not shot in the ground.

 By 17 June, Madhavan had completed filming his portions.
 By early January 2024, Nayanthara had completed filming her portions, and Jasmine did so later that month.
 Principal photography wrapped on 31 January.

 Post-production

-The post-production process began on early February, shortly after filming wrapped.
-OK Vijay serves as the visual effects supervisor, and sound design would be handled by Kunal Rajan and M. R. Rajakrishnan whereas Siddharth Sadashiv served as the sync sound recordist.
+The post-production process began in early February, shortly after filming wrapped.
+OK Vijay serves as the visual effects supervisor, and sound design was handled by Kunal Rajan and M. R. Rajakrishnan whereas Siddharth Sadashiv served as the sync sound recordist.